 Inaccessible link text: Click here to visit the Freshman Admissions website to learn more.

 Inaccessible link text: Visit the link to learn more: https://www.csustan.edu/undergrad/freshman/

 Accessible link text: Learn more about the application process, visit Freshman Admissions website.

-- Heading tags were developed not to assist formatting, but to provide information on structural hierarchy of a document/webpage.
+- Heading tags were developed not to assist formatting, but to provide information on the structural hierarchy of a document/webpage.
 It's best to use the tags for the intended purpose in the information hierarchy rather than for pure formatting purposes.
-Screen readers in particular may just scan a page for appropriate H1, H2 and H3 elements.
+Screen readers, in particular, may just scan a page for appropriate H1, H2 and H3 elements.

 - Digital content must conform to accessibility guidelines.
 Digital content is any document, presentation, video, or other multimedia posted on a website.